 - How it works: Unlike business lenders, we don’t ask for fixed payments or set rigid repayment schedules.
 Instead you’ll share a small percentage of your revenue with us until a predetermined amount is paid back.Our revenue-sharing model is known for its flexibility, in that repayment follows your revenue cycle perfectly.
 There’s no pressure about keeping up with repayments, allowing you to grow and scale comfortably.

 - How to apply for funding: Answer a few questions, connect your sales and/or marketing accounts (e.g. Shopify, Google Analytics), and our algorithms work the magic.
 When everything goes well, funding could be available in as soon as 48 hours.

-- Learn more: Check out more information here or get your free preliminary offer today!
+Learn more: Check out more information and get your free preliminary offer today!

 Founded in Hong Kong in 2015, Neat has a mission to push the boundaries of global financial services in the borderless world.